kedro-org/kedro/docs/source/tutorial/namespace_pipelines.md

 ### Let's explain what's going on here

-Modular pipelines allow you instantiate multiple instances of pipelines with static structure, but dynamic inputs/outputs/parameters.
+Modular pipelines allow you to instantiate multiple instances of pipelines with static structure, but dynamic inputs/outputs/parameters.

 ```python
 pipeline_instance = pipeline(...)